-As if that’s not enough, learners may receive a weekly 25-minute tutoring session as a Rosetta Stone online student.
+As if that’s not enough, learners may receive a weekly 25-minute tutoring session as Rosetta Stone online students.
 In this class, you will review the material you have learned via self-study in groups of no more than four people.

 When it comes to the experience for teachers, Marie Therese Swabey wrote a review on the experience of teaching languages.
 She said it is “A fun and efficient memorization tool for the classroom and beyond!”

 With entertaining tasks to learn and practice languages as well as other things, it is beautifully presented and simple to use.

 A pre-made course can be selected by teachers for students to complete in class or as homework.
 As an alternative, you may create your courses to add flavor to a subject or language you’re studying in class.

 For the best websites that can help you with your homework, check this list.